stosempreingiro/NetINFO/README.md

 ```
 python3 flask_app.py
 ```
-Go on your Browser on: localhost:8080
+Go on your Browser on localhost:8080

 ENJOY